genworks/gendl/emacs/README.txt

 ----------------------------------------------------------------------

-          Welcome to the GenworksÂ® GDL and Gendl® Environment
+          Welcome to the Genworks® GDL and Gendl® Environment